 Value of U.S. Textile Shipments

-- An estimated $8.2 billion for Artificial and Synthetic Fibers and Filaments
+- An estimated $7.4 billion for NAICS 32522 – Artificial and Synthetic Fibers and Filaments (Man-Made Fibers & Filaments)

 US Capital Investment